RAPID Centre for International Trade (RCIT)

 Response: Fragmented programs can lead to overlapping objectives, where multiple initiatives target the same beneficiaries or have similar objectives, causing inefficiencies.
 Additionally, a limited budget thinly spread over numerous small programs reduces the funding available for each one.
 By consolidating smaller or repetitive programs, resources can be freed up and reallocated to scale up major social protection initiatives.
 While this may not increase the overall social protection budget, it allows for more efficient use of existing funds, increases the budget for key programs, and reduces wasteful expenditure, ultimately enhancing the overall impact of social protection efforts.

-Seminar on Vehicle and Cargo Tracking System under Free Trade Regime
+14 August 2024: Vehicle and Cargo Tracking System under Free Trade Regime

 About the presentation: